Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Redwood Trust share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Redwood Trust's is 1.0022.
-This would suggest that Redwood Trust's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while Redwood Trust's is 0.9529.
+This would suggest that Redwood Trust's shares are less volatile than average (for this exchange).

 Redwood Trust overview